oda404/memduino/README.md

 `ARGS=`. <br>
 For these new arguments to take effect run:<br>
 `systemctl restart memduinod`.<br>
-Too see a list of all the arguments run:<br>
+To see a list of all the available arguments run:<br>
 `memduinod -h`

 ### Uninstallation: